zhmcclient/zhmc-ansible-modules/docs/source/development.rst

 ``.github/workflows/test.yml`` file for details.

 These automated tests use all Ansible versions that are supported, but not in all combinations with all Python versions.
+Also, not all Python and Ansible version combinations are tested on all operating systems.
+For details, see the test matrix in the ``.github/workflows/test.yml`` file.

 The following table shows for the full set of test environments which Ansible versions are tested on which Python versions.
 The 'Packages' column indicates